 - A grade below “C-” in any course in the major will not be considered a passing grade,

 and the course must be repeated.
 At the end of the semester juries must be passed

 with a grade of C or better.
 For undergraduates, the university automatically allows

 "grade forgiveness" for any grade below a C- that is not repeatable for credit.
 Upon

 repeating the course, the first grade is automatically deleted from the student's

-- Class attendance is a vital component in a complete musical education; students are expected to attend all meetings of their classes in the music major.
+- Class participation and attendance are vital components in your musical education; students are expected to attend all meetings of their classes.

 - Attendance at all rehearsals and performances of ensembles is absolutely mandatory.

 While each conductor institutes different policies, unexcused absences from rehearsals

 are unacceptable and carry grave consequences for the student’s grade.